LMSDev/Unity-Style-Guide/README.md

-# Unity Style Guide
+# Penn UPGRADE Unity Style Guide

-This article contains irulesdeas for setting up a projects structure and a naming convention for scripts and assets in Unity.
+This document contains rules for setting up a projects structure and a naming convention for scripts and assets in Unity.

 <a name="toc"></a>
 ## Table of Contents